boostorg/redis/README.md

 ### Config flags

-The `aedis::resp3::request::config` object inside the request dictates how the `aedis::connection` should handle the request in some important situations.
+The `boost::redis::resp3::request::config` object inside the request dictates how the `boost::redis::connection` should handle the request in some important situations.
 The reader is advised to read it carefully.

 ## Responses

-Aedis uses the following strategy to support Redis responses
+Boost.Redis uses the following strategy to support Redis responses

-* **Static**: For `aedis::resp3::request` whose sizes are known at compile time `std::tuple` is supported.
+* **Static**: For `boost::redis::resp3::request` whose sizes are known at compile time `std::tuple` is supported.
-* **Dynamic**: Otherwise use `std::vector<aedis::resp3::node<std::string>>`.
+* **Dynamic**: Otherwise use `std::vector<boost::redis::resp3::node<std::string>>`.

 For example, below is a request with a compile time size